TEXT-Fitch affirms Great-West Lifeco ratings

 GWO) including the holding company's Issuer Default Rating (IDR) at

-'A+' and all outstanding senior debt and hybrid issues.
-Fitch has also affirmed
+'A+' and all outstanding senior debt and hybrid issues, as well as the Insurer

 The ratings rationale is based upon the company's consistently strong and stable